We ran a fringe show at Griffin Theatre for their inaugural Batch Festival.

-Candy Royalle, Lizzy Jarrett and Saba Vasefi will present their notions of community, politics and creativity through spoken word.
+Candy Royalle, Lizzy Jarrett and Saba Vasefi presented their notions of community, politics and creativity through spoken word.

 Saturday 14th April, 5 – 6.15pm